ENGAGING WITH YOUR PRACTICE

-This is a one-day, online workshop open to all types and all levels of image makers.
+This one-day, online workshop is open to all types and all levels of image makers.

-Artist Priya Suresh Kambli will mentor the participates through conversations and critical feedback so that the group is able to better understand, articulate and further deepen their engagement with their own artistic projects and practice.
-Priya will guide the group to understand their intentions, thoughts, and decisions as well as how to clarify them to coalesce a body of work, while considering how the work is placed in the context of contemporary art practice.
-Project critiques will be given with consideration towards shaping a cohesive body of work and also cater to specific questions participants might have about their own work.
+Artist Priya Suresh Kambli will mentor participants through critical conversations and feedback so that they are able to better understand and articulate their own artistic projects and practice.
+She will guide the group to a greater understanding of their own intentions, thoughts, and decisions—including how to unify them when creating a body of work—while also encouraging participants to consider how their work exists within the greater context of contemporary photography.
+Project critiques will be given with consideration towards shaping a cohesive body of work, as well as answering specific questions participants might have about their own work.